 Impotence can be a sign of medical conditions such as kidney disease, heart disease, and diabetes.
 Approach your partner in a loving way, and let him know that you are not only concerned about the lack of sex in your relationship, but also the possibility the impotence could be masking a serious medical condition.

-You may have more success with getting him to see a doctor if you make it about him and his health instead of him and his inability to perform in bed.
+You may have more success with getting him to see a doctor if you make it about him and his health instead of his inability to perform in bed.
 There is also the possibility he is dealing with low testosterone levels and needs testosterone replacement therapy.

 Mental Health Matters

 Impotence can also happen if there are psychological factors at play.
 If your partner is dealing with a lot of stress, has anxiety or depression, or unresolved issues from his family of origin, it may interfere with his ability to maintain an erection.